Your voice in The Pivot

 Why should I submit a proposal?

-This is your supportive space where every member’s voice matters.
-We want you to feel empowered to share your perspectives and contribute your expertise to shape the future of Student Services.
+This is the platform where the voice of Student Services professionals matters.
+Our magazine was created as a new perk for you to get involved and empower you to share your perspectives and contribute your expertise to shape the future of the sector.

 Submitting a proposal gives you the opportunity to: